-Google leads $145M investment in India’s Glance; backs DailyHunt in $100M round – TechCrunch
+Google invests in Indian startups Glance and DailyHunt – TechCrunch

+Google said on Tuesday it is investing in two Indian startups, Glance and DailyHunt, as the Android-maker makes a further push into the world’s second-largest internet market.

-Indian startup Glance, which serves news, media content, and games on the lock screen of over 100 million smartphones, has a new investor: Google.
+Two-year-old Indian startup Glance, which serves news, media content and games on the lock screen of more than 100 million smartphones, has raised $145 million in a new financing round from Google and existing investor Mithril Partners.

-The two-year-old Glance, which is part of advertising giant InMobi Group, said on Tuesday that it has raised $145 million in a new financing round from Google and existing investor Mithril Partners.
-The new round values Glance at over $1 billion, a person familiar with the matter said, making the startup a unicorn.

-Glance uses AI to offer personalized experience to its users.
-The service replaces the otherwise empty lock screen with locally relevant news, stories, and casual games.
+Glance, which is part of advertising giant InMobi Group, uses AI to offer personalized experience to its users.
+The service replaces the otherwise empty lock screen with locally relevant news, stories and casual games.
 Late last year, InMobi acquired Roposo, a Gurgaon-headquartered startup, that has enabled it to introduce short-form videos on the platform.
-Google is also investing in Roposo, a startup that Glance acquired last year.
-Roposo is a short video platform with over 33 million monthly active users.
+Google is also investing in Roposo.

+Roposo is a short-video platform with more than 33 million monthly active users.
 These users spend about 20 minutes consuming content across multiple genres in more than 10 languages on the app everyday.

 Glance ships pre-installed on several smartphone models.
-The subsidiary maintains tie-ups with nearly every top Android smartphone vendor including Xiaomi, the top player in India, and Samsung.
+The subsidiary maintains tie-ups with nearly every top Android smartphone vendor, including Xiaomi and Samsung, the two largest smartphone vendors in India.
 The service has amassed over 115 million daily active users.

 “Glance is a great example of innovation solving for mobile-first and mobile-only consumption, serving content across many of India’s local languages,” said Caesar Sengupta, VP, Google, in a statement.
 “Still too many Indians have trouble finding content to read or services they can use confidently, in their own language.
 And this significantly limits the value of the internet for them, particularly at a time like this when the internet is the lifeline of so many people.
 This investment underlines our strong belief in working with India’s innovative startups and work towards the shared goal of building a truly inclusive digital economy that will benefit everyone.”